What Is the Average Salary of an Appliance Repair Technician?

 Appliance repair technicians install, adjust and repair various home appliances, either at customer homes or in appliance repair shops.
 Your salary can vary depending on your location, training and years of experience.
 If you're considering a profession in appliance repair, read on to discover the average salaries of appliance repair technicians.
 Schools offering Appliance Repair degrees can also be found in these popular choices.

-Appliance Repair Technicians
+Duties of Appliance Repair Technicians

 As an appliance repair technician, you install and repair large household appliances, such as ovens, washers, dryers, air conditioning units and refrigerators.
 Depending on your specialty, you may also repair smaller home appliances, such as microwave ovens and vacuum cleaners.
 You must be able to diagnose what's wrong with an appliance, note anything unusual in its operation and perform the necessary repairs with a variety of common hand tools.